RCIITG/Raman-TheVisionBot/README.md

   3D-Modelling, Mechanical Simulations, Dynamic Analysis of mechanical structures, Control-Systems, Micro-controllers.

   Goals:
-  1. 3D-modeling of hands and 6 wheelbase structure and analyzing its strengths and stabilities.
+  1. 3D-modeling and testing of hands and 6 wheelbase structure and analyzing its strengths and stabilities.
   2. Developing all the electronics with micro-controllers, drivers and motors.
 Analyzing its power, torque, velocities and            controlling dynamixel motors.